-If, on the Record Date, your shares were registered directly in your name with the transfer agent for our common stock, American Stock Transfer & Trust Company, LLC (AST), then you are a stockholder of record.
+If, as of the Record Date, your shares were registered directly in your name with the transfer agent for our Common Stock, Equiniti Trust Company, LLC ("EQ"), then you are a stockholder of record.
 As a stockholder of record, you may vote at the Annual Meeting or vote by proxy.
-Whether or not you plan to attend the Annual Meeting online, we urge you to fill out and return the Proxy Card or vote by proxy over the telephone or on the internet as instructed below to ensure your vote is counted.
+Whether or not you plan to attend the Annual Meeting online, we urge you to fill out and return the proxy card or vote by proxy over the telephone or on the Internet as instructed below to ensure your vote is counted.